andyk6623/getcleandataproject/README.md

 The zip file is downloaded and unzipped.
 Each of the key text files are read into r with read.table.
 The data in the Inertial Signals folders are not used for this project.

 Each column in the data frame is assigned appropriate labels.
 As per the readme file for the source data, the features.txt file contains the variable names for the x_train.txt and x_test.txt files.
+These more descriptive variable names help to make this data more tidy.

 The 3 files with train data are combined into one and the 3 files with test data are combined into one by combining columns.
 The observations (rows) are all matching across each of the 3 files per group.